danboykis/monads-in-clojure/PART3.md

 Here we have a simple state-monad-value-generating function.
 It returns a function of a state variable s which, when executed, returns a vector of the return value and the new state.
 The return value is the value corresponding to the key in the map that is the state value.
 The new state is just the old one – a lookup should not change the state of course.

-Next, let’s look at set-val, which modifies the value of a variable and returns the previous value:
+Next, let’s look at ``set-val``, which modifies the value of a variable and returns the previous value:

 ```clj
 (defn set-val [key val]